Erich Meyerhoff Prize

 - The award carries right of first refusal for publication to the Journal of the Medical Association.

-- Nomination form, including all uploaded documents, must be completed no later than November 1
+- Application form, including all uploaded documents, must be completed no later than November 1

 - The title of the paper must appear at the head of the manuscript.